NIR456/Net-Question/README.md

 4. **Add Authentication Endpoint:**
    Implement an endpoint to validate users and return JWTs.
 5. **Secure Endpoints:**
    Use the `[Authorize]` attribute to protect routes requiring authentication.
+## Handle All three Relation In Entity Table
+ - To create relationships in Entity Framework Core, you primarily define navigation properties between entities.
+For one-to-one, a navigation property is added on both sides.
+For one-to-many, a collection navigation property is added on the "one" side.
+For many-to-many, a junction table is used with navigation properties on both sides.
+EF Core can often infer relationships based on naming conventions, but you can also use Fluent API for more customization.
 ## Diff between Abstract class and interface
 ## Inheritance
 ## Polymorphism